banlyslash/windsurf-playbook/src/pages/challenges/basic-concepts.md

 # Quiz 1: Basic Concepts

-Each topic has 3–5 easy questions to reflect on key concepts.
+Each topic has 3–5 basic questions to reflect on key concepts.
 Test your knowledge with this interactive quiz!

 <ThreadedQuiz
   title="Windsurf Basic Concepts Quiz"